zoltraks/energy-core-csharp/README.md

 To be used by wide range of applications, services, web or console programs.

-Filled with radioactive rays and made with love for you...
+☢️ Filled with radioactive rays ☢️

+❤️ Made with love for you ❤️

 Installation
 ------------